 where $D_{jk}=\hat L^{(1)}_j\hat L_k^{(1)}-\hat L_j^{(2)}\hat L_k^{(2)}$ is the detector configuration tensor.
 In the following, we set $\chi\approx \chi'\approx 0.5$ for mirrors.
-One should realize that in the above derivation, one does not assume the angle between the two arms, so this result applies to ground-based interferometers.
+One should realize that in the above derivation, one does not assume the angle between the two arms.
+Therefore, Eq.~\eqref{eq-strain} is applicable to ground-based interferometers.
 It might also be useful for space-borne detectors, such as DECIGO/B-DECIGO \cite{Seto:2001qf,Yagi:2011wg,Nakamura:2016hna,Isoyama:2018rjb} and LISA \cite{Seoane:2013qna}.

 Now, substituting the ``electric'' field determined in the previous section, one finds the strain $h(t)$ in the time domain, and furthermore, using the stationary-phase approximation \cite{Droz:1999qx,Hou:2019jhu}, one can determine the strain in the frequency domain, given by